 - 1. CONTRACTOR shall purchase and maintain insurance using a company or companies that maintain an A.M.
-Best rating of not less than A-VII with coverage forms acceptable to SCDOT.
-The insurance described below shall be maintained uninterrupted for the duration of the Project, including warranty periods, and shall protect CONTRACTOR from claims set forth below which may arise out of or result from CONTRACTOR's operations under the Contract, whether such operations be performed by CONTRACTOR or by any subcontractor or by anyone directly or indirectly employed by any of them or by anyone for whose acts any of them may be liable: - a.
-Claims under workers' or workmen's compensation, disability benefit and other similar employee benefit acts; - b.
-Claims for damages because of bodily injury, occupational sickness or disease, or death of CONTRACTOR's employees; - c.
-Claims for damages because of bodily injury, sickness or disease, or death of any person other than CONTRACTOR's employees; - d.
-Claims for damages insured by usual personal injury liability coverage which are sustained (1) by any person as a result of an offense directly or indirectly related to the employment of such person by CONTRACTOR, or (2) by any other person;
+Best rating of not less than A-VII with coverage forms acceptable to SCDOT and authorized to conduct business in South Carolina.
+The insurance described below shall be maintained uninterrupted for the duration of the Project, including warranty periods, and shall protect CONTRACTOR from claims set forth below which may arise out of or result from CONTRACTOR's operations under the Contract, or as described in Section 107.16 of the 2025 SCDOT Standard Specifications for Highway Construction, whether performed by CONTRACTOR or by any subcontractor or by anyone directly or indirectly employed by any of them or by anyone for whose acts any of them may be liable. - 2.
+Required Insurances and Minimum Limits: The CONTRACTOR shall carry, at a minimum, the following insurances with minimum limits of liability as required herein, except where greater limits are required by statute: - a.
+Workers' Compensation and Employer's Liability: